trevorsaudi/trevorsaudi.github.io/content/posts/2024-06-11_asd/index.md

 - The properties contains details identifying the application such as the name, description and the logo that the app uses.
 - In the applications section, we can see the PSF executable being launched.
 There is also a notepad shortcut being created in the common programs folder.
-- The capabilities section is used to specify systemn capabilities that the application requires in order to grant it access to some system resources and functionalities.
-Our malware is requesting full trust/unrestricted aceceess to system resources via the `runFullTrust` capability.
+- The Capabilities section is used to specify system capabilities that the application requires in order to grant it access to some system resources and functionalities.
+Our malware is requesting full trust/unrestricted access to system resources via the `runFullTrust` capability.

 ### Config.json